Aaron Hicks Player Props: Yankees vs. Guardians

-After going 0-for-1 in his last game, Aaron Hicks and the New York Yankees take on the Cleveland Guardians (who will start Tanner Bibee) at 7:05 PM ET on Tuesday.
+On Wednesday, Aaron Hicks (coming off going 0-for-3) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Guardians.
+He had a hitless performance in his previous game (0-for-3) against the Guardians.

 Aaron Hicks Game Info & Props vs. the Guardians